opendistro-for-elasticsearch/performance-analyzer-rca/README.md

 - __MetricFlow__: Used for transportation of the metrics between the `Metric` nodes and the RCA or Symptom nodes.

-- __ResourceFLowUnit__: This is an abstraction on the Resource Health that is paased between nodes.
+- __ResourceFLowUnit__: This is an abstraction on the Resource Health that is passed between nodes.

 __Resources__: As started, the RCA framework gives us the state of each resource.
 Now this definition is incomplete unless we define which resources we account for.
 The resources are broken